 If you’re someone who wants to pursue a career in law enforcement in an outdoor setting, then the BLM Ranger job may be for you.

 Rangers take pride in tackling some of the toughest and most unique challenges that Federal law enforcement has to offer.

 The BLM is the place for those who have a passion for conservation and protection of resources - not to mention a love for the outdoors.
 After all, that’s where BLM Rangers spend most of their time.
-If you’ve ever dreamed about having an office that encompasses several million acres of public lands, this job is for you.
+If you’ve ever dreamed about having an office that encompasses thousands of acres of public lands, this job is for you.